Why It’s Time to Think About Local AI Vessels

 The Ethics of Containment

-When AI is everywhere and nowhere, responsibility diffuses.
+When AI is everywhere and nowhere, accountability dissolves.

-But a local vessel has boundaries.
-Boundaries create accountability.
+But a local vessel has edges.
+And edges create responsibility.

 • Does this vessel honor consent?